 Put differently, there may well some hardgainers who respond better to higher training volumes, and some that respond to lower training volumes.
 Muscles can be made to grow with both approaches.
 People who don’t respond well to one may respond well to the other.

-What Do You Do If You Are a Hardgainer?
+What to Do If You Are a Hardgainer

 The first step is to take a closer look at what you’re doing outside the gym.
 There are often one or more factors unrelated to training that are responsible for putting the brakes on muscle growth.

 Chronic mental stress combined with a low stress resilience, a poor diet or lack of sleep can all conspire to make building muscle more difficult than it otherwise would be.
 You need to make sure you’re eating enough, sleeping enough and minimizing external sources of stress.

 “Try to out-recover the gifted elite,” says strength coach Andrew Heming.
 “If they sleep 7 hours a night, you might need 8.
 If they need 4,000 calories a day, you might need 5,000.

 “While they may be able to get away with throwing food together, you might need a structured meal plan.
 If they can get away without naps, massages, and various stress management techniques, you might need to double down on them.

 Don’t overlook this stuff.